-Similar to the Corporation, the Bank's Common Equity Tier 1, Tier 1, and Total Risk-Based Capital ratios are projected to decrease over the assessment horizon, and the Tier 1 Leverage ratio shows a slight increase.
+Similar to the Corporation, the Bank's Common Equity Tier 1 and Tier 1 capital ratios are projected to decrease in the initial quarters of the assessment horizon.
+Total Risk-Based Capital and Leverage ratios show a slight increase, driven by increasing loan loss reserves and a shrinking balance sheet.